microsoft/NetPassage/README.md

 4. Clone the **appsettings.json.template** file into **appsettings.json** and change the value of the `Verbose` in the `Log` section to be either `false` or `true` if you want to have a verbose output of all outgoing message.
 The latter is helpful only for troubleshooting and debugging purposes.

 5. Before building the solution, please make sure to change the `Build Action` for `NetPassage.json` file to `Content`.
+Also, make sure the `Copy to Output Directory` property is set to `Copy if newer` for both files, `NetPassage.json` and `appsettings.json`.

 Then, before running `NetPassage` with your Bot application that installed, for example, within the Microsoft Teams application, make sure to update the Bot's `Messaging Endpoint` to your `NetPassage` Hybrid Connection Url.
 To do so, follow these steps: